 Integrating technologies in this way requires good control strategies and a thorough commissioning process to ensure the various parts of the system work in correct sequence.
 The system should be set up to ensure the renewable/low carbon technologies are the first to respond to any call for heating and hot water; with gas-fired boilers only there to provide back-up.

 Integrated/hybrid solutions are clearly proving popular with specifiers and end users because they are an excellent way to meet performance targets at a lower capital cost than going for a totally renewable option.
 They deliver a faster return on investment for commercial building owners, which means they are more likely to be taken up on a greater scale and, therefore, will deliver more energy and carbon reductions in the long-term.

 Hybrids also reduce running costs and extend the operating life of the equipment by only using the gas-fired products in back-up mode.
 This is another key to reducing carbon.
 If you have to replace products on a regular basis, you will increase your overall carbon footprint significantly.

 In other words, another example of good ‘back to basics’ engineering that can take us further along the road towards a net zero carbon future.

-If you have any questions about anything covered in this article contact Liam Elmore at email@example.com.
+If you have any questions or queries regarding anything raised in this article please contact Liam Elmore on email@example.com.